Join us at PolyAI VOX 2023

 In this post, we’ll look at the different methods contact centers can use to identify and verify callers, and explore which work best in terms of customer experience, accuracy and implementation.

-Methods of Identification and Verification
+Methods of identification and verification

 There are three common ways to identify and verify callers: